morungos/node-word-extractor/README.md

 ## word-extractor

-Read data from a Word document using Node.js
+Read data from a Word document (.doc or .docx) using Node.js

 ### Why use this module?